-Brian Hood Qualifications: Bachelor of Business (Accounting) Experience & Expertise: Brian worked in private and public sector as a CFO, Company Director and Company Secretary.
+Brian Hood Qualifications: Bachelor of Business (Accounting) Experience & Expertise: Brian worked in private and public sector as CFO, Company Director and Company Secretary.
 He is skilled in the areas of Finance, Accounting, Corporate Governance and Risk Management.
-Brian was elected as Coliban ward councillor in 2020 for a four year period.
-He served as Deputy Mayor in 2021 and as Mayor of Hepburn Shire Council in 2023.
+Brian was elected mayor of the Hepbern Shire Council in November 2022 and again in November 2023.